Aliases for IRAK3 Gene

 GeneCards Summary for IRAK3 Gene

 IRAK3 (Interleukin 1 Receptor Associated Kinase 3) is a Protein Coding gene.
 Diseases associated with IRAK3 include Asthma-Related Traits 5 and Asthma.
-Among its related pathways are Toll-like Receptor Signaling Pathway and Transcription_NF-kB signaling pathway.
+Among its related pathways are IL-1 signaling pathway and Diseases associated with the TLR signaling cascade.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is IRAK1.

 UniProtKB/Swiss-Prot Summary for IRAK3 Gene